TrustTheVote-Project/VoteTrackerPlus/bin/README.md

 ### 4) Development cycle

 New development should use a feature branch directly in this repo.
 New ElectionData repositories can be created at will.
+Signed commits are required in both repos.

 1) Create a well named feature git branch
 2) Develop code/tests